Ophir: Biblical references

 Ophir in Genesis 10 (the Table of Nations) is said to be the name of one of the sons of Joktan.
 The Books of Kings and Chronicles tell of a joint expedition to Ophir by King Solomon and the Tyrian king Hiram I from Ezion-Geber, a port on the Red Sea, that brought back large amounts of gold, precious stones and 'algum wood' and of a later failed expedition by king Jehoshaphat of Judah.
 The famous 'gold of Ophir' is referenced in several other books of the Hebrew Bible.

 In the Septuagint, other variants of the name are mentioned: Ōpheír, Sōphír, Sōpheír and Souphír.

 The New Testament apocrypha book Cave of Treasures contains a passage: "And the children of Ophir, that is, Send, appointed to be their king Lophoron, who built Ophir with stones of gold; now, all the stones that are in Ophir are of gold."

-Archaeology and US-Saudi investigation on Mand adh Dhahab

-In 1946, an inscribed pottery shard was found at Tell Qasile (in modern-day Tel Aviv), dating to the eighth century BC.
-It bears, in Paleo-Hebrew script, the text "gold of Ophir to/for Beth-Horon [...]
-30 shekels" The find confirms that Ophir was a place from which gold was imported.